 The men were all hospitalized, but their symptoms improved with conservative treatment.
 None of them were admitted to the ICU or readmitted after being released from the hospital.

-Notably, the new study included a diverse population: 37.8 percent were Hispanic, 31.2 percent white, 14.3 percent Asian and 6.7 percent Black.
+This study included a diverse population: 37.8 percent were Hispanic, 31.2 percent white, 14.3 percent Asian, and 6.7 percent Black.
 This helps generalize the results to the country as a whole.

 Researchers also compared the risk of myocarditis after vaccination to the risk of this condition in people who were unvaccinated.